8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ### Clearing the Canvas
-The `clear()` method returns the Canvas to a blank slate by clearing out any drawn pixels.
+The `clear()` method returns the Canvas to a blank slate by clearing out any drawn shapes.
 You can clear a single pixel using the `erase()` method.

 ## Scrolling
+Scrolling shifts the contents of a Canvas along the Pixel grid similar to a marquee.
 You can scroll a Canvas horizontally, vertically, or both by setting `Canvas::scroll_interval`. `scroll_interval` defines both the direction and amount of time before the Canvas is scrolled.
 Time is measured in terms of refresh cycles, e.g. a scroll interval of `2` means the Section will refresh twice before the Canvas is scrolled 1 pixel.

  `scroll_interval->x` scrolls along the horizontal axis and `scroll_interval->y` scrolls along the vertical axis.
 These values can be negative, which scrolls left instead of right for `scroll_interval->x` and up instead of down for `scroll_interval->y`.